drelicious/Drelicious/README.md

 ### Hai, I am Drelicious.
 ![alt text](https://github.com/Drelicious/Drelicious/blob/main/me.png?raw=true)

 I am a student who enjoy the digital world, and want to make a use of technology to hopefully contribute to the society.
-I enjoy working with JAVA, PHP, and Javascript.
+I enjoy working with JAVA, PHP, C#. and Javascript.

 # Where can you contact me?
 - Discord : Drelicious#7232